marcosmartinez7/marcosmartinez7/README.md

-Currently working on Inbound Shipping Unit @MercadoLibre
+Currently working on Inbound Shipping @MercadoLibre

 Software engineer with experience in full stack development, blockchain and small teams leadership